GuenterQuast/mimoCoRB/builddoc/index.rst

 synchronization of processes is achieved using the *shared_memory*, *Process* and *Queue* modules from the *multiprocessing* package.

-Because processing of the data, i.e. digital filtering, selection, compression and storage or real-time visualization of the data can be a complex workflow, data buffers may be arranged in chains where one  or several reader processes associated to a buffer write to
+Because processing of the data, i. e. digital filtering, selection, compression and storage or real-time visualization of the data can be a complex workflow, data buffers may be arranged in chains where one  or several reader processes associated to a buffer write to